prthc/Software-Engineering/Project/README.md

 ## The need of MoodMe application

-1. Mental health is a growing concern: Mental health issues like depression and anxiety are on the rise, and it can be difficult for people to track their moods and identify triggers.
-An app like MoodMe can help users keep track of their moods and patterns, which can lead to better management of symptoms.
-2. Provides a sense of control: For people struggling with mental health issues, it can often feel like their moods are beyond their control.
-By tracking their moods, users can take active steps to manage their mental health and improve their quality of life.
-3. Unique features: While there are similar apps available, MoodMe aims to stand out by offering unique features like progress tracking and the ability to document what helped the user feel better.
-This can provide additional insights and support for the user.
-4. Accessible and convenient: As the app is easily accessible through smartphones, it can be a convenient tool for users to manage their mental health on-the-go, making it more likely that they will consistently use it.

 There is growing evidence of the need for mental health apps, particularly due to the increasing rates of mental health issues globally.
 According to the World Health Organization (WHO), one in four people in the world will be affected by mental or neurological disorders at some point in their lives.

 Research has shown that mental health apps can have a positive impact on various mental health conditions, including anxiety and depression.
 For example, a systematic review and meta-analysis published in the Journal of Medical Internet Research found that digital interventions, including mobile apps, can improve symptoms of depression and anxiety.
 The study analyzed 28 randomized controlled trials that involved a total of 3,369 participants.